BjoernLuig/schroedingers-dice/README.md

 ### Circuit

 The components of this project are shown in the fritzing diagram below.
 An Arduino nano reads the signals of an Geiger counter, runs the code and displays everything on an LCD-display.
 It also reads the battery voltage using a voltage divider and an analog pin.
 The detection of a decay can be displayed with a lamp/LED.
-(In the Photos above, I even added a second lamp to indicate that the device is on.)
+(In the Photos above, I even added a second lamp directly to the On/Off switch to indicate that the device is on.)

 <img src="https://github.com/BjoernLuig/schroedingers-dice/blob/main/imgs/circuit.png" width="700"/>